gaehlerm/SoftwareEngineering/README.md

 # 7. Interfaces

-“Make interfaces easy to use correctly and hard to use incorrectly" - Scott Meyers
+"Make interfaces easy to use correctly and hard to use incorrectly" - Scott Meyers

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one towards the high-level side.